dakotaleesmith/pyProjects/README.md

 # pyProjects

-General-purpose repository for small projects I'm working on to improve my Python skills.
+A collection of finished and unfinished projects I'm working on to improve my Python skills.